totten/loco/README.md

     * It makes no pretense of enhanced process-isolation (like hypervisors or Linux cgroups/namespaces).
 It just uses POSIX APIs.

-    * It should work on any POSIX-style OS (Linux/OS X/BSD) with PHP+pcntl, and you can easily mix packages from different providers (nix, docker, homebrew, apt, etc).
+    * It should work on any POSIX-style OS (Linux/OS X/BSD) with PHP+pcntl, and you can mix packages from different providers (nix, docker, homebrew, apt, etc).

-    * All platforms (including OSX) get native performance for IO/filesystem operations.
+    * All host platforms (including OSX) can achieve native performance for IO/filesystem operations.

     * There's no requirement for port-mapping or volume-mapping, so it's easier to inspect with off-the-shelf text-editors/IDEs/tools.